Primis1/Obsidian-Vault/back-end/API's/API's.md

 3. Architectures and protocols exist just to make the process ==faster== or ==easier==

 4. API "required" components:
-	1. ==Router== - something that handles incoming HTTP requests
+	1. ==Router== - something that handles incoming HTTP requests( chi & net/http)

 	2. ==Handler== - ==function== that process the received requests and returns response.
 Each handler corresponds to specific endpoint and HTTP method

-	3. ==Model== - data structure that represents the entities in the entire API.
+	3. ==Model== - data structure that represents the data entities of entire API.
 Database tables

 	4. ==Database Layer== - manages interactions with database columns and rows.
 ORM's can be used here

-	5. Middleware - function that intercepts HTTP requests/response to perform its validation.
+	5. ==Middleware== - function that intercepts HTTP requests/response to perform its validation.
 Can be used for auth, logging and rate limiting

-	6. Configuration - setting with behavior of an API, env, etc
+	6. ==Configuration== - setting with behavior of an API, env, etc

 	7. Response handling - ==functions== or ==utilities== to standardizes the format of API responses, handle errors and serialize data to JSON